jkosem/jk-portfolio/yleos.md

 ## Role & Approach

-My role on the Yleos was distilling leaderships needs balanced with user feedback and interviews and designing a user interface to address thoughs while pointing to new product possibilities.
+My role on Yleos was to design a user interface that addresses and distills leadership's needs and balances them with user feedback while pointing to new product possibilities.

 ## Results